 Students who arrive on campus placing into Math 120 are encouraged to join the Freshman Interest Group that pairs Math 120 with Phys 101, which gives a conceptual introduction to physics.
 This could then be followed by Math 124 in winter, and Phys 121 paired with Math 125 in the spring, and then continue on one of the sample paths starting with Phys 122 or 123 the following autumn.

-- 2020 Admitted Students Presentation Slides for prospective UW students describing the Physics major, information about why one might want to major in physics, which introductory courses to take, what makes a successful physics major, and career options for physics graduates.
+Overview Presentation (video, slides, transcript): Information for UW students describing the Physics major, including information about why one might want to major in physics, which introductory course(s) to take, what makes a successful physics major, and career options for physics graduates.

 - So You Think You Want To Take Physics?
 Presentation to pre-freshmen in the July 2018 Summer Bridge program, addressing what to expect in the Phys 121/122/123 series, as well as general information about succeeding at UW.

 - Orientation for new majors [Video] - [Slides] Overview of major and available resources, plus advice on course and career planning.